-The Organising Committee are pleased to announce a number of pre-Symposium workshops will be held on Monday 3 December 2018.
+The Technical Committee are pleased to announce a number of pre-Symposium workshops will be held on Monday 3 December 2018.
 These have been planned to complement the full program.

 We encourage you to book early as places are limited and are available on a first come, first served basis.
 Please register for the below workshops via the online registration form.